Serbo-Croatian: Views of international linguists

-The International Organization for Standardization (ISO) has specified different Universal Decimal Classification (UDC) numbers for Croatian (UDC 862, abbreviation hr) and Serbian (UDC 861, abbreviation sr), while the cover term Serbo-Croatian is used to refer to the combination of original signs (UDC 861/862, abbreviation sh).
-Furthermore, the ISO 639 standard designates the Bosnian language with the abbreviations bos and bs.
+Views of international organizations

-While it operated, the International Criminal Tribunal for the former Yugoslavia, which had English and French as official languages, translated court proceedings and documents into what it referred to as "Bosnian/Croatian/Serbian", usually abbreviated as BCS.
+While it operated, the International Criminal Tribunal for the former Yugoslavia translated court proceedings and documents into what it referred to as "Bosnian/Croatian/Serbian", usually abbreviated as BCS.
 Translators were employed from all regions of the former Yugoslavia and all national and regional variations were accepted, regardless of the nationality of the person on trial (sometimes against a defendant's objections), on the grounds of mutual intelligibility.

-For utilitarian purposes, Serbo-Croatian is often called "naš jezik ("our language") or "naški (sic. "ourish" or "ourian") by native speakers.
-This term is frequently used to describe Serbo-Croatian by those who wish to avoid nationalistic and linguistic discussions.
-Native speakers traditionally describe their language as "jedan ali ne jedinstven—"one but not uniform".